TheFreezeTeam/TheFreezeTeamBlog/Source/TheFreezeTeamBlog/input/posts/risk-mitigation-techniques-in-professional-services.md

 ## Silver Bullet Solution

-And the SILVER BULLET solution is… nonexistent.
+And the SILVER BULLET solution is nonexistent.
 Mutual awareness is the best option.
 All the options above have had successes and failures.
 Being honest and upfront about the concerns of each party and aware of the benefits and pitfalls are key.
 Like most relationships, take it in phases.
 Start with coffee, before dinner and a movie, and don't rush into marriage plans.

 I would love to hear about creative mixes of the above or even entirely different mitigation techniques.